nodejs/node/doc/contributing/maintaining/maintaining-dependencies.md

 reviewed in detail or it is from an existing collaborator.

 In general updates to dependencies should only be accepted if they have already landed in the upstream.
+The TSC may grant an exception on a case-by-case basis.
 This avoids the project having to float patches for a long time and ensures that tooling can generate updates automatically.